jsandoval1/React/ReactPlayground/ChatApp/README.md

 - react-helmet (for meta tags)
 - axios (for http requests)
 - react-icons (for icons)
+- timeago.js (for time ago)

 ### Front End Milestones:
 - (1/22/24) Built out the Home Page, Login Page, Register Page, and the profile page.
 I will connect this front end to the backend soon.
 - (2/1/24) Added react-rotuer-dom for routing
+- (2/5/24) Started working on connecting the front end to the back end.
+Currently getting the feed page to display the posts from the server.

 ### Front End Challenges: